Severe Weather 101

 - Does lightning always strike the tallest object?

 - Never say always!
-Lightning USUALLY strikes the tallest object.
-It makes sense that the tallest object is most attractive, because it is the easiest path for the lightning to take.
+Lightning usually strikes the tallest object.
+It makes sense that the tallest object is most likely to produce upward streamers to connect with the downward lightning leader.

 - What type of electricity is lightning?